Repositories

 Once your local repo is connected to a remote (which happens automatically when you clone), two commands keep them in sync:

-git push — Send your local commits to the remote.
+git push sends your local commits to the remote.
 "Here are my changes."
 If you are working alone, you can push whenever you want.
 On a team, you push when your work is ready to share.

-git pull — Fetch changes from the remote and merge them into your local copy.
+git pull fetches changes from the remote and merges them into your local copy.
 "Give me the latest."
 Always pull before you start working if others might have pushed changes.
 This prevents conflicts.

 If you created a repo locally (git init) instead of cloning, you need to connect it to a remote first.
-GitHub walks you through this when you create a new repository — it gives you the exact commands to run.
+GitHub walks you through this when you create a new repository and gives you the exact commands to run.

 # Push your commits to the remote